eliasgoldsztejn95/PTDRL/README.md

 <img src="https://user-images.githubusercontent.com/75029654/166143081-f978b80b-680e-4c15-87a3-a95c89352896.png" width="500" height="250">

 The pedestrian simulation is acquired using pedsim_ros package.
 The package is based on: https://arxiv.org/pdf/cond-mat/9805244.pdf social force model.
 This package allows to choose the quantity and type of pedestrians, and motion patterns.
-THe package was taken from: https://github.com/srl-freiburg/pedsim_ros.
+The package was taken from: https://github.com/srl-freiburg/pedsim_ros.
+Download and install the package.

 ### Notes
 The hospital world of amazon has to be moved to pedsim_gazebo_plugin/worlds folder.
 Notice that the line: plugin name="ActorPosesPlugin" filename="libActorPosesPlugin.so"